2 guests injured after Port Dickson hotel roof collapses

 In a Facebook post, Avillion Hotel said it "deeply regrets the incident" and that "our guests' safety is our utmost priority".

-The hotel also added that the family was back at the hotel with resort staff at hand "to provide them will full support".
+The hotel also added that the family was back at the hotel and resort staff are at hand "to provide them with full support".

+Only one room was affected, but as a precaution, the block has been temporarily closed and guests shifted to a different block, it said.

 "We are currently working closely with the authorities in the investigations and our in-house structural engineers will be joining the investigation."